Pokémon Black & White

 The PokéShifter is Black & White's equivalent of the Pal Park, which allows you to migrate Pokémon from Diamond/Pearl/Platinum or HeartGold/SoulSilver.
 Instead of simply running around to find your Pokémon, in the PokéShifter there is a mini-game where you fire PokéBalls at your Pokémon with a bow & arrow.

-Here are some of the in-game screenshots released so far.
-They show various locations and the improved graphics.
+Here are a few in-game screenshots showing various locations and the improved graphics.